top of page

 • Digital museum & education offerings (e.g. XR - VR/AR)

-• Interplay between art, science and technology (e.g. Research Creation)
+• Digital Storytelling & the interplay between art, science and technology (e.g. Research Creation)

-• Agility in cultural institutions (e.g. organisational structures & ways of working)
+• Change management in cultural institutions (e.g. organisational structures & ways of working)

 SELECTED PUBLICATIONS